-However, when it comes to making a complaint in a restaurant, our national propensity for politeness seems to short circuit.
+Unfortunately, when it comes to making a complaint in a restaurant, the British propensity for politeness seems to short circuit.
 A recent study found that 49% of Brits feel uncomfortable sending food back, and from our own (unofficial) findings, it seems that those who take no issue with starting beef over an undercooked steak don’t always go about it in the best way.

-As ever, Gentleman’s Journal are on hand to serve up a surefire guide on how to raise your concerns like a gentleman.
+As ever, Gentleman’s Journal is on hand to serve up a surefire guide on how to raise your concerns like a gentleman.

 Always remember to keep your cool